 After the split of Eucharist, Daniel joined (and is still a member of) Arch Enemy and is also playing in the reunited Carcass.
 Other former Eucharist members play(ed) in Revengia, The End (Swe), Cromlech, Eternal Lies, Armageddon (Swe) and some more lesser known projects.

-The basis of this text is taken from the offical band website: http://www.artnoir-productions.com/eucharist.
+The basis of this text is taken from the official fan site: http://www.artnoir-productions.com/eucharist.
 Full song downloads from every release are available there.